ibmjstart/bluemix-java-sample-twitter-influence-app/README.md

 # How to Run and Deploy the Twitter Influence Analyzer #

+## Overview of the app ##

+This is a Java app that uses the following cloud services:

+-   Company Text Analytics Service
+-   Name Text Analytics Service
+-   MongoDB (backend database)

 ## Prerequisites ##

 Before we begin, we first need to install the command line tool that will be used to upload and manage your application.
 Cloud Foundry uses a tool called [**cf**](https://github.com/cloudfoundry/cf).
 This tool is written in Ruby, so you must have Ruby installed.
 If you are running on Windows, you can install Ruby from [this](http://rubyinstaller.org/downloads/) website.